Former Cuban leader Fidel Castro dies

 They were met by thousands upon thousands of Cubans fed up with the brutal dictatorship of Fulgencio Batista and who believed in Castro's promise of democracy and an end to repression.

-One Castro or another has ruled Cuba over a period that spans seven decades and 11 U.S. presidents.
-Fidel Castro outlived six of those presidents including Cold War warriors John F. Kennedy, Richard Nixon and Ronald Reagan.
+One Castro or another has ruled Cuba over a period that spans almost 60 years and 11 US presidents.
+Fidel Castro outlived six of those presidents, including Cold War warriors John F. Kennedy, Richard Nixon and Ronald Reagan.

 'Taunted, antagonized and irritated'

-Castro also survived numerous assassination attempts by the Central Intelligence Agency and anti-Castro exiles in the early 1960s.
+Castro also survived numerous assassination attempts by the CIA and anti-Castro exiles in the early 1960s.
 He took delight in pointing out how none of them succeeded, not even the plot that called for explosives to be placed in the ubiquitous cigars he later would quit smoking for health reasons.

 "I have never been afraid of death," Castro said in 2002.
 "I have never been concerned about death."

-Until his last breath, Castro held tightly to his belief in a socialist economic model and one-party Communist rule, even after the Soviet Union disintegrated and most of the rest of the world concluded state socialism was a bankrupt idea whose time had passed.
+Until his last breath, Castro held tightly to his belief in a socialist economic model and one-party Communist rule, even after the Soviet Union disintegrated and most of the rest of the world concluded state socialism was an idea whose time had passed.

 "The most vulnerable part of his persona as a politician is precisely his continued defense of a totalitarian model that is the main cause of the hardships, the misery and the unhappiness of the Cuban people," said Elizardo Sanchez, a human rights advocate and critic of the Castro regime.